gamerlily/Cogstruction/README.md

 "Cogstruction" is a genetic algorithm that produces high quality cog arrays for the construction skill in the game "Legends of Idleon".

+I have picked up the project after it was abandoned, quote from the original developer:

-I have abandoned this project.
+"I have abandoned this project.
 I am not responding to questions or requests.
-Fork and share at your pleasure.
+Fork and share at your pleasure."

 # How to get
 There are two options.